oz123/awesome-c/README.md

   property.
 Intended to help create minimal bug-demonstrating cases in complex code.
 [BSD-3-Clause][6].
 * [CBMC][309] - C Bounded Model Checker; a tool for verification of array bounds, pointer safety and user-specified assertions.
-[Original BSD][310].
+[BSD-4-Clause][310].
 * [cflow][404] - Analyzes a collection of source files and prints a graph charting control flow in the program.
 [GPL-3.0+][41].
 * [Complexity][307] - A tool for measuring the complexity of source